‘I’m paying for a deathtrap!’ Used cars sold in Tampa Bay with unrepaired safety recalls

 “The manufacturers that make vehicles that require recalls, that have these defects or violate federal law, they’re on the hook,” Levine said.
 “They’re the ones who need to be getting those parts out to the licensed dealers. “

 Don’t rely on someone else to tell you about recalls.
-Before you buy a used car, look up the VIN, vehicle identification number, the government’s website, www.safercar.gov.
+Before you buy a used car, look up the VIN, vehicle identification number, the government’s website.

 There you can find all recalls and repairs.